 These days, passive investors who want to invest in index funds are turning to online brokerages — a low-cost trading platform lets you buy and sell stocks online.
 From your computer, tablet, or mobile phone, you can easily design your own asset allocation and portfolio made up of index funds.
 There are some great online brokerages in Canada, but our top choices are Wealthsimple Trade and Questrade.
 Both platforms allow investors to purchase ETFs for free, and read our Wealthsimple Trade vs. Questrade breakdown for an in-depth comparison.

 Still learning how to invest?
 Or consider using a robo advisor — an automated investment service that can build you a personalized portfolio in mere minutes using algorithms.
 An excellent robo advisor like Wealthsimple can recommend a portfolio comprised of low-cost ETFs and/or index funds.
 It’s a smart strategy to cut costs and maximize your return on investment.
-Plus, you can take advantage of our exclusive promo offer: open and fund a new Wealthsimple Invest account with $1000 within 45 days, and get a $75 cash bonus deposited into your account.
+Plus, you can take advantage of our exclusive promo offer: open and fund your first Wealthsimple Invest account (min. $1,000 initial deposit), and get a $100 cash bonus deposited into your account.

 Investors who embrace passive investing through index funds are following the belief (backed by empirical and academic research) that building a low-cost globally diversified portfolio that simply tracks the market leads to the best investor outcomes over the long term.